resource-watch/slate/source/includes/dev/_microservice_dev_guide.md

 The list of jobs you find on each Jenkins instance will match the list of services deployed on that environment.
 In the details of each job, you should find a branch named after the environment, which corresponds to the Github branch with the same name (some services may still have the old approach, with `develop` for `dev` and `staging`, and `master` for `production`).
 You may also find other branches, or a different branch structure, depending on the service itself - again, the `Jenkinsfile` configuration is king here, and you should refer to it to better understand what is the desired behavior per branch.
 In some cases, old branches will be listed on Jenkins but should be ignored.

-Once you start a deployment process, Jenkins will run the `Jenkinsfile` content - it is, after all, a script - and perform the actions contained in it.
+Deployments need to be triggered manually, on a per-microservice and per-branch basis.
+Once a deployment starts, Jenkins will run the `Jenkinsfile` content - it is, after all, a script - and perform the actions contained in it.
 While it's up to the maintainer of each microservice to modify this script, more often that not it will run the tests included in the microservice, using Docker, and if these pass, push the newly generated Docker image to [Docker Hub](https://hub.docker.com/).
 It will then update the respective Kubernetes cluster with content of the matching subfolder inside the `k8s` folder of the microservice, plus the `k8s/service` folder if one exists.
 The last step is to deploy the recently pushed Docker image from Docker Hub to the cluster, which will cause Kubernetes to progressively replace running old instances of the service with ones based on the new version.

 **A couple of important notes here:**